TiagoAlvarezSchiaffino/MyPortfolio/README.md

 I enjoy spending time collaborating with people in any environment, building relationships along the way.
 Open to work and seeking new opportunities!
 Contact me without any problem.

+## Design Inspiration

+The design and interface are inspired by the aesthetics of the 'Commodore 64' or 'THEC64' from the 80s, blending nostalgia with modern web development.

+For more information about the Commodore 64, you can check out [retrogames.biz](https://retrogames.biz/products/thec64/).

 ## Skills

 I have many tools and technologies that I used to every day or on certain projects, but these are my stack: